paulbradshaw/MED7373-Data-Journalism/storytelling/readme.md

 # Storytelling with data

+A single dataset can tell a lot of stories - and a single story can be told in many different ways.
+This page contains two case studies to help you think through the different editorial choices that might be made with a single dataset.

+The first case study - railway usage data - is an example of quick turnaround data journalism in response to new figures, but also includes some less reactive examples (a factcheck and a feature).

+The [second case study - gender pay gap data](https://github.com/paulbradshaw/MED7373-Data-Journalism/blob/master/storytelling/readme.md#case-study-2-gender-pay-gap-data) - is an example of a dataset which news organisations have spent more time on.
+It shows some of the creative choices that can be made in keeping an ongoing dataset/issue fresh.

 ## Case study 1: railway station usage figures

 The Office of Rail and Road releases ["Estimates of station usage"](http://orr.gov.uk/statistics/published-stats/station-usage-estimates) each year around early December - although many journalists will only [look at the press release](http://orr.gov.uk/news-and-media/press-releases/2014/waterloo-remains-britains-most-heavily-used-station) that it sounds out with the figures.